 It’s not just individual words that Shakespeare invented, either.
-You can thank him for all manner of English phrases, proverbs and expressions, from the be-all and end-all to your salad days, and from the green-eyed monster to the milk of human kindness.
+You can thank him for all manner of English phrases, proverbs, and expressions, from the be-all and end-all to salad days, and from the green-eyed monster to the milk of human kindness.
 But that’s not to say that all of Shakespeare’s snappiest phrases and expressions caught on in the same way.
 The 10 listed here all made the leap from his scripts into everyday language at one time in the past, but most remain little known or else have long since dropped out of common use.

 To feed like a boar in a frank is an old English proverb based on a line from Shakespeare’s Henry IV: Part 2, in which the young Prince Henry asks, “Where sups he?
 Doth the old boar feed in the old frank?”
-The “old boar” in question here is the drunken knight Sir John Falstaff, and a “frank” is an old word for a pigsty.
+The old boar in question here is the drunken knight Sir John Falstaff, and a frank is an old word for a pigsty.
 To feed like a boar in a frank, ultimately, means to eat voraciously or gluttonously, or without any respect to your host or your fellow diners.

 This is a line from Shakespeare’s Timon of Athens, whose title character, a wealthy Athenian nobleman, brings about his own downfall by showering his sycophantic friends and followers with so many gifts and lavish banquets that he eventually spends all his money.
 In the play’s opening act, one of Timon’s companions, the cynical Apemantus, mocks his childishness and gullibility and wisely forewarns him that his selfish friends are only interested in his wealth: “men shut their doors against a setting sun,” he points out, implying that when Timon’s cash has all dried up, his friends will undoubtedly turn their backs on him.
 This wry phrase eventually dropped into wider use as a proverbial warning not to be taken advantage of by those around you.

-“Old brass will make a new pan” is an ancient English proverb probably dating back as far as the early Tudor period, if not before.
+Old brass will make a new pan is an ancient English proverb probably dating back as far as the early Tudor period, if not before.
 It’s presumably based on this old adage that, in The Merry Wives of Windsor, Falstaff states that “an old cloak makes a new jerkin.”
 His words—or rather Shakespeare’s spin on an old proverb—soon dropped into wider use in English to imply that something seemingly old and worn out can always be rejuvenated or energized when it’s applied in some new or more interesting way (in this case, a jacket).

-“In my schooldays,” Bassanio says in The Merchant of Venice, “when I had lost one shaft [arrow] I shot his fellow of the self-same flight the self-same way … to find the other forth; and by adventuring both, I oft found both.”
+“In my school days,” Bassanio says in The Merchant of Venice, “when I had lost one shaft [arrow] I shot his fellow of the self-same flight the self-same way … to find the other forth; and by adventuring both, I oft found both.”
 Inspired by these lines, the saying shoot a second arrow ultimately came to be used to mean “to use one thing to look for another,” or, by extension, “to make a more thoughtful second attempt.”

-Small birds must have meat is an old 17th century proverb inspired by another line from Shakespeare’s Merry Wives of Windsor.
+Small birds must have meat is an old 17th-century proverb inspired by another line from Shakespeare’s Merry Wives of Windsor.
 The original line, “young ravens must have food,” is spoken by Pistol, one of Falstaff’s friends, in response to Falstaff’s questionable decision to resort to cheating and trickery in order to improve his ailing fortunes.

 To recover the wind of someone means to get the better of them, and comes from a lengthy central scene in Hamlet in which the eponymous prince discusses his plan to catch out his scheming uncle, Claudius, with his friends Rosencrantz and Guildenstern.
 The phrase itself apparently alludes to a practice used in hunting or stalking animals in which hunters would position themselves downwind from their quarry.

 In Greek myth, Triton was the son and messenger of the sea gods Poseidon and Amphitrite.
-Although not as major a player as his parents, Triton was nevertheless a fairly important deity in his own right, said by some to be responsible for the roaring of the waves and all the other sounds of the sea.
+Although not a major player like his parents, Triton was nevertheless a fairly important deity in his own right, said by some to be responsible for the roaring of the waves and all the other sounds of the sea.
 A Triton among the minnows—a line taken from Shakespeare’s Roman tragedy Coriolanus—is ultimately a byword for an important person surrounded by inferiors, or, in other words, a literal big fish in a small pond.

 To take eggs for money, meaning “to be fobbed off” or “to be imposed upon,” ultimately slipped into more widespread use in English in the 17th century, while Shakespeare’s original line, will you take eggs for money?, became a sarcastic way of questioning someone’s intelligence.
-It has long since dropped out of use, however—not least because the idea of paying for eggs is no longer a strange thing to do …
+It has long since dropped out of use, however—not least because the idea of paying for eggs is no longer a strange thing to do.